 Come and visit the WSU Planetarium during the summer to take part in all the fun!

-The Department of Physics and Astronomy at Wayne State University is excited to announce the fourth Astronomy Summer Camp taught by WSU Physics and Astronomy faculty and staff.
+The Department of Physics and Astronomy at Wayne State University is excited to announce the fifth Astronomy Summer Camp taught by WSU Physics and Astronomy faculty and staff.

 Camp Cosmos is a two-week long astronomy and physics camp designed for student ages 12-15 (suggested grades 7-10).